UNdefined439/cpp_terminal_game/PROGRESSREPORTS.md

 - Added the logic for the *Merchant* event and optimized the way it gives two objects to be simpler.
 Needs only to replace the placeholder rewards, and add a fallback if they already have the objects.
 - Added events to the gameplay description in the *README* file.
 - Added a default value of 1000ms to the *sleep* function to make it easier to add breaks.
+- Learnt that ***reset*** is how you go back to one of your ealier commits (undoing all commits after that) because I commited the wrong files.

 ### 25/05/25 (ver 0.1.1)
 - Layed out all the basic logic for the *Dungeon* event and improvent and balanced it a bit from how it was before.
 Now need to add all the details for the monsters, rewards and ui.